 What is the best smartphone?

-If you prefer Android, depending on your budget there are a number of other fantastic options as well right now.
+For Android fans, depending on your budget there are a number of other fantastic options as well.
 The Samsung Galaxy S21 Ultra is the pinnacle of Android hardware at the moment with a Snapdragon 888 processor and a quad-camera array that allows you to get fantastic photos near or far with up to a 100x zoom.
 Support for an S Pen and Samsung’s desktop-like DeX interface can turn your smartphone into a laptop replacement in a pinch.
-For pure performance consider the OnePlus 9 Pro, which is currently the fastest Android phone we've tested, overtaking the iPhone 12 in some tests and blowing away every other phone with its 65W fast charging.
+For pure performance consider the OnePlus 9 Pro, which is currently the fastest Android phone we've tested, overtaking the iPhone 12 in some tests and blowing away every other mainstream phone with its 65W fast charging.

 That’s a quick look at some of our top picks, but here’s a rundown of all the best smartphones available today.